Impact of Brexit for disabled people

 The Welsh Government wants to ensure that disabled people’s voices are heard, disability issues are fully considered in planning for Brexit, and disabled people have access to specialised information including advice and support with changes that affect them.
 To do this, we are working closely with Disability Wales, WCVA and the organisations represented on the Welsh Government’s Disability Equality Forum.

-Disability Wales, Cardiff University and WCVA’s Brexit Forum project are working together to produce a briefing on the impact of Brexit on disabled people in Wales, which will be published shortly.
+Disability Wales, Cardiff University and WCVA’s Brexit Forum project have worked together to produce a briefing on the impact of Brexit on disabled people in Wales, which can be found in their FAQ document above.

 Disability Wales have also contributed and signed up to the Disability Rights UK Brexit Manifesto.